rocky-linux/documentation/en/rocky/8/release_notes/rocky_linux_8.4_release.md

 ## Known Issues

 As with any release, there are sometimes bugs or issues found in the process of building that have not yet been patched or fixed upstream.
-These are:

-(Replace this with a list of known issues)
+We will be updating this section with new items or bugs as they are discovered.

 ## Conversion Tools Available for Rocky Linux

 You can convert from Rocky Linux 8.3, Centos 8.3 or 8.4, RHEL 8.3 or 8.4, and Alma 8.3 or 8.4 to Rocky Linux 8.4 by using the [migrate2rocky](https://github.com/rocky-linux/rocky-tools/) tool.

 This tool has been tested and is known to work, however it is to be used **at your own risk**.